 NamedPipeServerConnection class

 One server-side per-client connection.
-A NamedPipeServer creates one of these for every client that connects, and surfaces it as the Connection parameter of every server event.
+A NamedPipeServer creates one of these for every client that connects, and passes it as the Connection parameter of every server event.
 Use it to send messages to that specific client, to manually issue reads when NamedPipeServer.ContinuouslyReadFromPipe is False, and to close the connection from the server side.

 The class is tagged [COMCreatable(False)] and its constructor takes a package-private interface — reach instances only through NamedPipeServer events.
-Connection-lifecycle and message events come through the parent NamedPipeServer; this class carries the per-connection data and methods only.
+Connection-lifecycle and message events come through the parent NamedPipeServer; this class holds the per-connection data and methods only.

 Private Sub server_ClientConnected(Connection As NamedPipeServerConnection)